Principles of e-commerce personalization

 - The personalization of specific page and content blocks

 Segmentation set preference

-Marketing targeting feature can for instance be used to personalize the landing page and their settings for apparel website.
-For instance it could be used to preselect or order in a different way the items in their menu.
+Marketing targeting features can, for instance, be used to personalize the landing page and their settings for the apparel website.
+For example, it could be used to preselect or order in a different way the items in their menu.

-User to items type of relationships, can be found using many actions on your e-commerce website, purchase, add to cart, views… These can be used to upsell, cross-sell or offer the opportunity to discover relevant products, for instance, Amazon provides different content block centered around the idea of user-items relations:
+User to items types of relationships can be found using many actions on your e-commerce website, purchase, add to cart, views… These can be used to upsell, cross-sell, or offer the opportunity to discover relevant products; for instance, Amazon provides different content block centered around the idea of user-items relations:

-The setup for these types of personalization does not require to have established an identity in order to provide a recommendation, merely to track information at a user, or potentially order or session level in order to track the necessary data needed to feed the recommender engine.
+The setup for these types of personalization does not require to have established an identity to provide a recommendation, merely to track information at a user, or potentially order or session-level to track the necessary data needed to feed the recommender engine.

 This type of recommendation typically makes use of a technique called collaborative filtering.
-This technique user the information gathered through large amount of users to make inference related to one’s preference and ranking the available items in a more effective way.
-Depending on the model being setup it can used pre-calculated information or being enhanced to provide the best recommendation.
+This technique uses the information gathered through a large number of users to make inferences related to one’s preference and ranking the available items more effectively.
+Depending on the model being set up, it can use pre-calculated information or be enhanced to provide the best recommendation.

 Creation of Journeys